tarwn/lessthandot-hugo/blogs/content/posts/2011-09-26-getting-started-with-javascript-unit.md

 	ok(false,"miserably");
 });
 ```
-Qunit&#8217;s _equals_ method has it&#8217;s actual and expected arguments reversed from jsTestDriver, instead expecting them in this order: _Qunit.equals(actual, expected)_.
-I didn&#8217;t originally notice this and had to update both the jsTestDriver test mapping script and the sample above (here and in bitbucket).
+Qunit's _equals_ method has it's actual and expected arguments reversed from jsTestDriver, instead expecting them in this order: _Qunit.equals(actual, expected)_.
+I didn't originally notice this and had to update both the jsTestDriver test mapping script and the sample above (here and in bitbucket).

 ### Running Tests